Themed walk

 A themed walk is a type of informal learning and often is defined by a footpath along which there are information boards or other identifying codes (e.g. QR codes) covering a specific topic or theme such as history, geology or forestry.
 An academic discipline or school subject can define a theme.
 A walk can consist of one or more themes.
 Whilst themed walks are often designed to encourage walking, educational paths and nature trail tend to be aimed more at educating or training.

 Themes

 For nature-based themes, paths may be several kilometres long and may be used both for educational purposes and recreation.
 They may connect places, buildings or natural features that have a particular theme in common by a signed route, but may also have specifically positioned exhibits.

 For science themes, informal learning provides ways to engage in diverse settings.
-For themes related to the nature, features of nature (e.g. raised bogs or biotopes) or of geology may be laid out as special educational paths.
+For themes related to nature, features of nature (e.g. raised bogs or biotopes) or of geology may be laid out as special educational paths.

 For themes related to mathematics or physics, these walks provide objective interpretation of physical objects encountered en route.